Distributional Compatibility for Change of Measures: Application to a portfolio optimization problem

 \subsection{Acknowledgements}

-The authors are grateful to Michel Baes, Fabio Bellini, Paul Embrechts, Tiantian Mao, Alfred M\"uller, Sidney Resnick, Ludger R\"uschendorf, Alexander Schied and Xiaolu Tan for various helpful discussions on an earlier version of the paper.
+The authors are grateful to the Editor, the Associate Editor, two referees, Michel Baes, Fabio Bellini, Paul Embrechts, Fabio Maccheroni, Tiantian Mao, Alfred M\"uller, Marcel Nutz, Jan Obloj, Sidney Resnick, Ludger R\"uschendorf, Alexander Schied and Xiaolu Tan for various helpful suggestions and discussions on an earlier version of the paper.
 J.~Shen acknowledges financial support from the China Scholarship Council.
-Y.~Shen and R.~Wang acknowledge financial support by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+Y.~Shen and R.~Wang acknowledge financial support by the Natural Sciences and Engineering Research Council (NSERC 2014-04840, RGPIN-2018-03823, RGPAS-2018-522590) of Canada.
 R.~Wang is also grateful to FIM at ETH Zurich for supporting his visit in 2017, during which part of this paper was written.